ai2cm/fv3net/workflows/regrid_c3072_diag/README.md

     make pipeline

-This creates a tar file `regrid_c3072_diag.tar.gz`, that you then upload can upload to [kubeflow](https://kf-ml.endpoints.vcm-ml.cloud.goog/) piplines web app.
-In this webapp, you specific the input data (the prefix before `.tile?.nc`), the destination for the regridded outputs, and a comma separated list of variables to regrid from the source file.
+This creates a tar file `regrid_c3072_diag.tar.gz`, that you can upload to [kubeflow](https://kf-ml.endpoints.vcm-ml.cloud.goog/) piplines web app.

 # Parameters

+A description of user defined parameters used for the `regrid_individual_file` pipeline.

 | Parameter | Description | Example |
 |-----------|-------------|---------|